-Our supplier of water the City of Troy is working to reduce the organic precursors and the trihalomethanes (THMs) in the water supplied to the Town of Brunswick.
+Our supplier of water the City of Troy did have some equipment problems with change their treatment process during the period with the highest THM's and they have corrected the problem and continue to working to reduce the organic precursors and the trihalomethanes (THMs) in the water supplied to the Town of Brunswick.
 This will help to reduce the formation of disinfection byproducts in our system.
 The Town of Brunswick has installed an aeration system in the 2 million gallon to help reduce the formation of THM's and to better mix the water in the tank.
 A complete year of testing will be required to determine the effectiveness of this technology to reduce trihalomethanes in our distribution system.
 The Town has also started a flushing program which will help to reduce THM's and HAA's in the system.

 We also detected some additional contaminates through our testing; however, these contaminants were detected below levels allowed by New York State.
-We are required to present the following information on lead in drinking water: